 A low carb key lime pie from scratch with a flaky gluten free coconut flour pie crust.
 This is a great sugar free pie that isn’t overly sweet.
 Perfect for the holidays.

 This Easter, I made a low carb pie to share at the family gathering.
 There are a couple diabetics in my immediate family, but neither of them follow a low carb lifestyle.

 Although I’ve always had a sweet tooth, I’ve avoided becoming diabetic like my mother and grandmother.
 I believe that the low carb way of life is one way to treat and prevent the disease.

 For most of my life, I got by eating a very high carbohydrate diet.
-It’s only been the last ten years that I’ve gone to a higher protein and fiber low carb diet.
-My mother and grandmother both became diabetic in middle age and I am hoping that by eating lower carb foods, I can avoid that happening to me.
+It’s only been the last ten years that I’ve gone to a higher fat low carb diet.

 LOW CARB TIPS and TRICKS

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!